Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 Does My Name Go on the Case if I File for Sexual Abuse?

-Instead of putting your name in the case caption, a placeholder name will usually be used instead.
-This is commonly something like your initials or simply calling you “Anonymous” in the caption.
+A placeholder name is commonly something like your initials or simply calling you “Anonymous” in the caption.
 Some states might also allow names like John Doe or Jane Doe, perhaps with a number attached to differentiate between anonymous people and indicate that they are a known person.
 The famous case Roe v.
 Wade used the pseudonym “Jane Roe” for the plaintiff in that case because of the privacy issues involved in that case.

-Otherwise, “Doe” names are usually used as a placeholder for unknown parties who might not have been identified yet, such as another unknown victim or an unknown perpetrator.
+Otherwise, “Doe” names are usually used as placeholders for unknown parties who might not have been identified yet, such as another unknown victim or an unknown perpetrator.

 When Can I File a Sexual Abuse Case Anonymously?